 Call 863-696-0406 to schedule your tour

-ALLIGATOR COVE Airboat Nature Tours Launch at Camp Lester 14400 Reese Drive Lake Wales, Florida 33898
+ALLIGATOR COVE Airboat Nature Tours Launch from CAMP MACK RIVER RESORT 14900 CAMP MACK ROAD Lake Wales, Florida 33898

-BEST TEMPS for viewing gators, happens when nights are cold and days are cool to a low warm with sunshine.
-This brings them out to shorelines to get their bodies heated up.
+BEST TEMPS for viewing gators, are when nights are cold and days are cool to a low warm, with sunshine.
+This brings the gatos out to shorelines to get their bodies heated up.
 The best months for viewing gators on our Florida swamp tours are

 Marshland Gator Tours